Apple's real innovation should have been animated GIFs

 My wife is on the winners list at Cannes Lions, along the team that worked on the “Days of Hope” campaign.
 Six silver lions.
 Three PR Lions for Best International PR Campaign, Charity and Not for Profit and Best Use of Broadcast, one silver at Direct Lions - Product & Service: Charities, and two silvers at Promo & Activation Lions for Product & Service: Charities and Best Use of Broadcast in a Promotional Campaign.

-a nomination Bronze Lion for Media Lions - Best Use of Branded Content & Sponsorship.
+Oh, yeah, and a nomination Bronze Lion for Media Lions - Best Use of Branded Content & Sponsorship.